 If the vegetation is coming from private land not causing an obstruction

-If damage is being caused it may be possible to sue under Trespass laws.
+If any damage is being caused it may be possible to sue under Trespass laws.
 Members of the public have the power to cut back any branches that overhang their property providing that it does not kill the shrub/tree and that they can offer/give the branches cut back to the landowner where the shrub/tree originated from.

 If the vegetation is coming from council/public land and causing an issue